stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     brew update

+Once you have set up Homebrew, use the _brew install_ command to add command-line software to your Mac, and _brew cask install_ to add graphical software.
+For example, this command installs the Slack app:

+    brew cask install slack

 ## Installing the Git Version Control System

 The Xcode Command Line Tools include a copy of [Git](http://www.git-scm.com/), which is now the standard for Open Source development, but this will be out of date.

 To install a newer version of Git than Apple provide, use Homebrew.
 Enter this command in a terminal window:

     brew install git